The Hele-Shaw semi-flow: Introduction

 Our results are of different nature, we will : $i)$ establish a connection to an obstacle problem, $ii)$ examine the regularity of solutions to this elliptic problem and $iii)$ draw various implications for the Cauchy problem associated with the Hele-Shaw equation.
 Notably, we will define a semi-flow for the Hele-Shaw equation that applies to very general fluid domains.

 In this introduction, for the reader's convenience, we will: clarify the structure of the paper, summarize these results, and enhance this summary with illustrations to explain the range of generality permitted by our approach.
-To maintain the flow of the argument, we will postpone several discussions of related works to subsequent sections.
+To maintain the flow of the argument, we will postpone several discussions of related works to Section~\ref{I:background} as well as to subsequent chapters.